RaPaLearning/gita-begin/gita/Transliteration notes.md

-# Transliteration notes
+# <a name='_Toc488528591'></a>Transliteration notes

-Transliteration is about writing the letters of Devanagari in the English alphabet.
+<a name='transliteration'></a>Transliteration is about writing the letters of Devanagari in the English alphabet.
 Here is a table with the mapping used in this document.
 अ
 आ
 इ